kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 The `DifferentialSnapshot` listener delegates the authorisation of the request to the Kubernetes API server via the `SubjectAccessReview` API.
-The user must include the `Authorization` header, using an authorised service account's secret token set as the bearer token of the request.
+The user must include the `Authorization` header in the request, using an authorised service account's secret token as the bearer token.

 The `DifferentialSnapshot` listener then issues a GRPC call to the `GetDifferentialSnapshot` service on the storage provider's CSI plugin sidecar: